Emphasis on infrastructure and future development as India formally launch 2027 AFC Asian Cup bid! | Goal.com

 The Indian FA emphasised that it aims to take Indian football to new heights by working in partnership with the AFC to unlock new commercial opportunities, drive growth and build on an ever-growing love for the sport among the country’s youthful population.

-Qatar, Saudi Arabia, Iran, and Uzbekistan are among the five AFC Member Associations bidding to host the AFC Asian Cup 2027 alongside India.
+Qatar, Saudi Arabia, Iran are among the four AFC Member Associations bidding to host the AFC Asian Cup 2027 alongside India.

 Patel mentioned that hosting the Asian Cup will be a unique opportunity to popularise the game in the country.